konsumer/arduinoscope/arduinoscope.nw/README.md

 ## Running

+To run them, go get the [node-webkit runtime](https://github.com/rogerwang/node-webkit) for your operating system.
 After the project is built, you can drag the `arduinoscope.nw` directory to the runtime, or run `nw arduinoscope.nw` in the command-line on Linux/Windows, if it's in your path.